phungvanthien/dexonic-aggregator-update/README.md

-# AptosSwap - The Future of DeFi Trading
+# Dexonic Dex Aggregator - The Future of DeFi Trading

 A decentralized exchange aggregator on the Aptos blockchain that provides lightning-fast swaps with the best rates across multiple DEXs.